-Coastal Risk Zones as delineated for the Western Cape by the Department of Environmental Affairs and Development Planning ("DEA&DP"): Ridges; Cultural and historical features/landscapes; Areas with indigenous vegetation (even if degraded or infested with alien species).
+Coastal Risk Zones as delineated for the Western Cape by the Department of Environmental Affairs and Development Planning ("DEA&DP"): 0 Cultural and historical features/landscapes; Areas with indigenous vegetation (even if degraded or infested with alien species).
 Whenever the slope of the site exceeds 1:10, a contour map of the site must be submitted.
-North arrow A map/site plan must also be provided at an appropriate scale, which superimposes the A map/site plan must also be provided at an appropriate scale, which superimposes a proposed development and its associated structures and infrastructure on the environmer sensitivities of the preferred and alternative sites indicating any areas that should be avoid including buffer areas.
-Site photographs Colour photographs of the site that shows the overall condition of the site and its surroundings (taken on the site and taken from outside the site) with a description of each photograph.
+North arrow A map/site plan must also be provided at an appropriate scale, which superimposes the proposed development and its associated structures and infrastructure on the environmental sensitivities of the preferred and alternative sites indicating any areas that should be avoided, including buffer areas.
+Colour photographs of the site that shows the overall condition of the site and its surroundings Site photographs (taken on the site and taken from outside the site) with a description of each photograph.
 The vantage points from which the photographs were taken must be indicated on the site plan, or locality plan as applicable.
 If available, please also provide a recent aerial photograph.
-Photographs must be attached to this BAR as Appendix C .
-The aerial photograph(s) should be supplemented with additional photographs of relevant features on the site.
+Photographs must be attached to this BAR as Appendix C. The aerial photograph(s) should be supplemented with additional photographs of relevant features on the site.
 Date of photographs must be included.
 Please note that the above requirements must be duplicated for all alternative sites.
-Biodiversity Overlay Map: A map of the relevant biodiversity information and conditions must be provided as an overlay map on the property/site plan.
-The Map must be attached to this BAR as Appendix D .
-Linear activities or development and multiple properties GPS co-ordinates must be provided in degrees, minutes and seconds using the Hartebeeshoek 94 WGS84 co-ordinate system.
-Where numerous properties/sites are involved (linear activities) you must attach a list of the Farm Name(s)/Portion(s)/Erf number(s) to this BAR as an Appendix.
-For linear activities that are longer than 500m, please provide a map with the co-ordinates taken every 100m along the route to this BAR as Appendix A3 .
+Biodiversity A map of the relevant biodiversity information and conditions must be provided as an overlay Overlay Map: map on the property/site plan.
+The Map must be attached to this BAR as Appendix D. GPS co-ordinates must be provided in degrees, minutes and seconds using the Hartebeeshoek Linear activities 94 WGS84 co-ordinate system. or development multiple Where numerous properties/sites are involved (linear activities) you must attach a list of the Farm and properties Name(s)/Portion(s)/Erf number(s) to this BAR as an Appendix.
+For linear activities that are longer than 500m, please provide a map with the co-ordinates taken every 100m along the route to this BAR as Appendix A3.